ZebaAfiaShama/hs-tag-chrome-extensions/README.md

-# Zeba - A Smart Tagging Assistant for Help Scout
+# Tag Scout - A Smart Tagging Assistant for Help Scout

-Zeba is a lightweight Chrome Extension designed to speed up your workflow in Help Scout by automatically suggesting relevant tags based on the content of a ticket.
+Tag Scout is a lightweight Chrome and Edge Extension designed to speed up your workflow in Help Scout by automatically suggesting relevant tags based on the content of a ticket.

   <!-- Optional: You can create a GIF and upload it to a site like Imgur to show it off -->